gglusman/genotype-fingerprints/README.md

 4. To compare a fingerprint to a database:
 	`bin/searchGFs.pl` _myFirstGenome.outn.gz myFingerprintCollection_
-	...see the data directory for an example database (1000 Genomes)
+	...see the data directory for an example database (Corpas family)

 5. To compare two databases:
 	`bin/searchGFs.pl` _aFingerprintCollection anotherFingerprintCollection_